CppComet/comet-server/docs/API/JavaScript API/JavaScript API.md

 ```

-Besides of [CometQL query](/docs/API/CometQL/CometQL%20API), this function can show a number of subscribers only for those channels which name begins with “web_” (for example, for “web_chat_pipe” it will work but for “chat_pipe” – will not work).
+Besides of [CometQL query](/docs/API/CometQL/CometQL%20API), this function can show a number of subscribers only for those channels which names begin with “web_” (for example, for “web_chat_pipe” it will work but for “chat_pipe” – will not work).
 This limitation entered in order to be able to create such a channel which a number of subscribers can’t be accessible for anyone via JS API.

 # Determination of authorization status on comet server